-According to feedback from our network, this phenomenon is accentuated when the plant is not regularly pruned.
+Feedback from our network suggests that this phenomenon is accentuated when the plant is not regularly pruned.

 If the ground is wet, check that the roots do not turn black.
 This could point to possible attack by the fungus Rhizoctonia spp (see above).